kartik-v/bootstrap-fileinput/README.md

 _string_ the URL for the upload processing action (typically for ajax based processing).
 Defaults to `null`.
 If this is not set or `null`, then the upload button action will default to form submission.

 #### maxFileSize
 _float_ the maximum file size for upload in KB.
+If set to `0`, it means size allowed is unlimited.
+Defaults to `0`.

 #### msgSizeTooLarge
 _string_ the message to be displayed when the file size exceeds maximum size.
 Defaults to: